hadarishav/Ruddit/README.md

 * Each folder has their separate Readme for further instructions.

 * `requirements.txt` lists down the requirements for running the code on the repository.
 The requirements can be downloaded using : `pip install -r requirements.txt`

+* `index.html` contains the code for the annotation task interface.
+The task interface can be viewed [here](https://hadarishav.github.io/Ruddit/).